Rare-event Analysis for Extremal Eigenvalues of white Wishart matrices

-In order to evaluate the actual performance of our algorithms we conducted a numerical study over a wide range of $p$ and $n$ values.
-We take $\beta=1$ and choose six combinations of $n$ and $p$: $(n,p)=(10, 10^2),$ $(10, 10^3)$, $(10, 10^4)$, $(50, 10^2)$, $(50, 10^3)$ and $(50, 10^4)$.
-We follow Algorithm \ref{algorithm1} to estimate $P(\lambda_{(1)}>px)$ for different values of $x$'s.
-For $(n,p)=(10,100)$ and $(50,100)$, the algorithm in Section \ref{Subsec:Sim2} gives similar results and therefore are not presented.
 Tables \ref{t1} and \ref{t2} show estimated tail probabilities (column ``Est'') along with the estimated standard deviations $Std(L_p)=\sqrt{Var^Q(L_p)}$ (column ``Std'').
 The simulation results are based on $10^4$ independent simulations and it takes just a few seconds in the statistical software ``R'' for each case.
 Note that the standard deviation of the final estimate (in the column ``Est.'') is the reported standard deviation (in the column of ``Std.'') divided by $\sqrt{10^4}=100$.

 To validate our importance sampling results we compute direct Monte Carlo estimates based on $10^6$ independent simulations (column ``DMC'').
 Note that this validation is not feasible for all probabilities considered.
 We also present the results from asymptotic approximation methods.
 The tail probability approximations from Theorem \ref{theorem1} are presented in the column ``TA'' and the approximation results based on the Tracy-Widom distribution are given in the column ``TW''.
 The tail probabilities of the Tracy-Widom distribution are calculated using R package {\it ``RMTstat''} \citep*{johnstone2010rmtstat}.
-In particular, it is known that converges to the Tracy-Widom law \citep{johnstone2001,el2003largest}, where
+In particular, it is known that when $\beta=1$ converges to the Tracy-Widom law \citep{johnstone2001,el2003largest}, where

 A more accurate approximation has been proposed in \cite{johnstone2012fast} and \cite{ma2012accuracy}, where

 We report both approximation results in the column ``TW'' with the second in the parentheses.